rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/syncovery_linux_login.md

 5. Do: `run`
 6. On success you should get valid credentials.

+## Options

+### USERNAME
+Username used for login.
+Default is "default".

+### PASSWORD
+Password used for login.
+Default is "pass".

+### TARGETURI
+The path to Syncovery login.

+### PORT
+The (TCP) target port on which Syncovery is running.
+By default port 8999 is used for HTTP and port 8943 is used for HTTPS.

 ## Scenarios

 ### Syncovery for Linux with default credentials